Stochastic Direct Search Method for Blind Resource Allocation: Noisy and Constrained Set-Up

 consequently. \begin{lemma}[Proposition B.1 of \citep{lewis2000pattern}] Let $x\in \mathcal{D}$ and $\alpha >0$.
-Then, for any vector $v$ such that $x+v \in \D$, one has \end{lemma} This in turn provides a bound of the second term of the right hand side of Equation,\eqref{eq:chi}:
+Then, for any vector $v$ such that $x+v \in \D$, one has \end{lemma} This in turn provides a bound of the second term of the right hand side of \Eqref{eq:chi}:

 which suffices to conclude the proof. \end{proof}